ARRC Releases Consultation on LIBOR-to-SOFR Spread Adjustment Methodologies

 C. Potential Divergence—Pre-cessation Triggers and Transition Period

 The ARRC stresses in the Consultation the importance of aligning spread adjustments for fallbacks across cash and derivatives products.
 The ARRC notes that such alignment would reduce basis risk and may also reduce operational, legal, tax, accounting, and similar issues between cash products and any related hedges.
 The Consultation discusses the existing divergence between the ARRC and ISDA recommendations; unlike the ARRC’s recommendations, ISDA’s proposed fallback language currently only includes a trigger event related to the permanent cessation of LIBOR and does not include a pre-cessation trigger (i.e., a public statement by LIBOR’s regulator that LIBOR is no longer representative).
+The Consultation also acknowledges a potential additional discrepancy if respondents to the Consultation favored incorporating a 1-year transition period for cash products, given that ISDA’s recent consultation results showed a general lack of support for such a transition period for derivatives products.

 Public comments to the Consultation are due by March 6, 2020.
 Following this comment period, the ARRC plans to publish spread adjustment recommendations for FRNs, securitizations, business loans, and consumer products.